 To help prepare for disruptions, please refer to our Coronavirus Resources page.

-The Department of Mechanical Engineering at the University of California, Berkeley is generating an applicant pool of qualified temporary instructors to teach regular and Summer Session courses, should an opening arise.
-This pool will remain open until June 25, 2022.
+The Department of Mechanical Engineering seeks candidates for faculty positions in the areas of Autonomous and Intelligent Systems, Data-Driven Engineering Design and Mechanics, Dynamics, and Manufacturing.
+The department is also generating an applicant pool of qualified temporary instructors to teach regular and Summer Session courses, should an opening arise.
+Click for more information on the …

 A new 3D printer uses light to transform gooey liquids into complex solid objects in only a matter of minutes.